In this chapter, you will learn everything you need to know about HTML elements, their structure, and how they build web pages.

 Types of HTML Elements

-1. Block-Level Elements
+1. Block-level Elements

 Block-level elements take up the full width of their container and always start on a new line.

-Used to structure large sections of content.
+Block-level elements used to structure large sections of content.

-Can contain other block-level or inline elements.
+Block-level elements can contain other block-level or inline elements.

 Block-level Element Examples